Skip to main content

 1 mentions Positive Neutral Negative

-The emotional aspect of the game is highlighted by the constant presence of both main and off-hand items, which creates a sense of readiness and tension, as even a mere touch can inflict damage on foes.
+The emotional aspect of the game is highlighted by the constant presence of both main and off-hand items, which creates a sense of immediacy and tension, as even a mere touch can inflict damage on foes.
 This mechanic enhances the player's emotional engagement by emphasizing the stakes of each encounter.

 Buy Unexplored